kerguler/PopJSON/docs/tutorial.md

 | 0.0 | 0.0 | 0.0 | 0.1 | 0.0 | 0.0 | 0.8 | 0.1 | 0.0 |
 | 0.0 | 0.0 | 0.0 | 0.0 | 0.1 | 0.0 | 0.1 | 0.7 | 0.1 |
 | 0.0 | 0.0 | 0.0 | 0.0 | 0.0 | 0.1 | 0.0 | 0.1 | 0.8 |

+Please note that each row should sum up to 1, otherwise the remaining fraction of the population might be lost.
+The resulting transition kernel must be supplied as an environmental variable in the form of an array, such as ```[0.8, 0.1, 0.0, 0.1, 0.0, 0.0, 0.0, 0.0, 0.0, 0.1, 0.7, 0.1, 0.0, ...]```.

+The resulting spread, originating from 100 individuals at row (0,0), can be seen below.

 <div class="myFigures">